New Arizona law bans filming police within 8 feet

 Related: Grand Teton cancels wedding photo permit policy

-Sponsored by State Rep. John Kavanagh, a former New York police officer, the law, signed by Governor Doug Ducey, makes it illegal to film law enforcement personnel within eight feet of their activity, whether or not a verbal warning has been issued.
+Sponsored by State Rep. John Kavanagh, a former New York police officer, the law, signed by Governor Doug Ducey, makes it illegal to law enforcement personnel within eight of their , whether or not a verbal warning has been issued.
 Punishment for violating the law is a class three misdemeanor, which could mean a fine or jail time.

 “I’m pleased that a very reasonable law that promotes the safety of police officers and those involved in police stops and bystanders has been signed into law,” Kavanagh said.
 “It promotes everybody’s safety yet still allows people to reasonably videotape police activity as is their right.”